Definition

 Why It Matters for Product Managers

-Most product team dysfunction is not about bad ideas -- it is about unclear decision rights.
+Most product team dysfunction is not about bad ideas.
+It is about unclear decision rights.
 A PM who ships a pricing change without consulting Sales creates organizational debt that takes months to repair.
 A PM who consults everyone on every decision never ships anything.
 RACI prevents both failure modes.

 At Atlassian, the DACI variant (Driver, Approver, Contributor, Informed) is baked into how teams make decisions.
 Every significant product decision has an explicit DACI document.
 The result: Atlassian ships across 10+ products with thousands of employees and still moves faster than most companies a quarter its size.
 The framework scales where informal coordination does not.